 The Early Life of H.H.
 Holmes

-Mudgett was born into wealth in Gilmanton, New Hampshire, in 1860.
-His father was a well-respected postmaster for almost 25 years.
-During Mudgett’s adolescence, he got himself into trouble on more than one occasion.
-In spite of all of this, he was considered to be a student of some pedigree and did very well throughout his education.
+Mudgett was born into wealth in Gilmanton, New Hampshire.
+During adolescence, he got himself into trouble on more than one occasion.
+Despite all of this, he performed well in school.

-Marriage to Clara did not work out and she moved home.
-Mudgett moved from place to place scamming a number of people.
-After he took the alias Henry Howard Holmes to avoid detection, he arrived in Chicago in 1885.
-He found an office and file for divorce from Clara, but the divorce proceedings ultimately failed.
-Nonetheless, he married a local woman, Myrta Belknap.
+Marriage to Clara did not work out, and she moved home.
+While he was moving to Chicago, he went from place to place, committing many insurance fraud scams.
+He took the alias Henry Howard Holmes to avoid detection and finally reached Chicago in 1885.
+Although he tried to file for divorce from Clara, the divorce proceedings failed.
+Nonetheless, he married a local woman in Chicago, Myrta Belknap.

-In the Chicago suburb of Englewood, Mrs. D. Holden owned a shop.
+In the suburb of Englewood, Mrs. D. Holden owned a shop.
 Holmes answered her employment ad and got the job as a clerk.
-Holden and the customers absolutely loved him with his sense of humor and radiant charm.
+Holden and the customers loved him with his sense of humor and radiant charm.
 It seemed as though he was even attracting new customers to the store.
 For this reason, when Holden vanished one day, everyone was surprised.
-Of course, folks questioned Mudgett.
-However, all he offered as an explanation was that he bought the store from her, and she retired and left the area with no forwarding address.
+Holmes told police that he bought the store from her and she retired and left the area with no forwarding address.

 The World’s Fair Hotel

 Meanwhile, the 400th anniversary of Columbus’ arrival in the New World was coming up in 1893.
-A huge celebration would take place at the Columbian Exposition World’s Fair just three miles from his new building.
+A massive celebration would take place at the Columbian Exposition World’s Fair just three miles from his new building.
 Twenty-seven million people from all over the world would flock to the city.
-Naturally, Holmes saw the potential to earn real money.
-He told people he would use his new building as a hotel because Chicago would become something of a boom town for the duration of the fair.
-Supposedly, Holmes would call his hotel “The World’s Fair Hotel.”
+Holmes planned to use his new building as a hotel because Chicago would become something of a boomtown for the duration of the fair.
+It was called, “The World’s Fair Hotel.”

 One of the stores he opened on the lower level of the building was a jewelry counter.
 Holmes hired a professional jeweler and watchmaker, Ned Connor, to help out with this new venture.
-Connor arrived with his lovely partner Julia and her daughter Pearl.
-Of course, Holmes noticed Julia.
+Connor arrived with his lovely partner, Julia, and her daughter, Pearl.
+Holmes noticed Julia.
 He quickly fired his current bookkeeper for no real reason and gave Julia the job.
-Connor walked out on Julia and she got custody of Pearl.
+A romance sparked between Julia and Holmes.
+Consequently, Connor walked out on Julia, and she got custody of Pearl.

 Curiously, Julia and her daughter disappeared in 1891.
 Mudgett said that Julia had died during an abortion.